Len Hutton: Struggles against pace

 Following his struggles at Lord's, Hutton was omitted from the team for the third Test.
 Observers had noticed Hutton backing away from the fast bowlers, which the English selectors saw as a poor example from a leading batsman.
 The decision generated considerable acrimony, but surprised and pleased the Australians, who felt Hutton was their most formidable opponent with the bat.
 Press and critics generally judged the omission a mistake, although the Wisden correspondent believed the decision to be correct as Hutton benefited from a break.
 In later years, Norman Yardley, the England captain, agreed that the choice was a poor one.
 Hutton, who escaped most of the debate by playing in Scotland for Yorkshire, found the situation unsettling and Patrick Murphy, a sports journalist, writes that it "served to drive a reserved man further in on himself."
 Meanwhile, Hutton was chosen to captain the Players against the Gentlemen at Lord's; he scored 59 and 132 not out.

 Recalled to the England team for the fourth Test at Headingley, Hutton scored 81 and 57.
 Given an excellent reception by his home crowd, he shared a century opening partnership with Washbrook in both innings, the second time they had accomplished this feat.
-Critics considered Hutton to be a better batsmen when he returned and that these innings repaired his damaged reputation.
+Critics considered Hutton to be a better batsman when he returned and that these innings repaired his damaged reputation.
 Australia needed 404 to win on a pitch favouring spin, but the poor performances of the main bowlers allowed Australia to record a seven wicket win described by Wisden as "astonishing".
 Hutton's contribution to the second Australian innings was to bowl four overs and concede 30 runs.
 Australia's dominance in the series was sealed by a crushing win in the fifth Test.
 England were bowled out for 52 runs in the first innings, of which Hutton scored 30 before being last out to an exceptional catch down the leg side from wicketkeeper Don Tallon.
 Wisden described Hutton as "the one exception to complete failure", while other critics noted he always looked comfortable.
 Facing a huge deficit in their second innings, England were bowled out for 188.
 Hutton scored 64, playing a similar defensive role to his first innings.
 In the Test series, Hutton scored 342 runs at an average of 42.75.
 In all first-class matches, he reached 2,654 runs at an average of 64.73.